I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nf-wdfobject-wdfobjectcreate.md

 <p>This method might also return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
-<p>By default, the new general framework object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
-The framework deletes the general object when it deletes the parent object.
-If your driver does not change the default parent, the driver should delete the general object when it has finished using the object; otherwise, the object will remain until the I/O manager unloads your driver. </p>

-<p>For more information about the <b>WdfObjectCreate</b> method, see <a href="wdf.using_general_framework_objects">Using General Framework Objects</a>.</p>

-<p>The following code example initializes an WDF_OBJECT_ATTRIBUTES structure and creates a general framework object.</p>

-<p>By default, the new general framework object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
+<p>By default, the new general framework object's parent is the framework driver object that the <a href="..\wdfdriver\nf-wdfdriver-wdfdrivercreate.md">WdfDriverCreate</a> method created.
+You can use the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
 The framework deletes the general object when it deletes the parent object.
 If your driver does not change the default parent, the driver should delete the general object when it has finished using the object; otherwise, the object will remain until the I/O manager unloads your driver. </p>

 <p>For more information about the <b>WdfObjectCreate</b> method, see <a href="wdf.using_general_framework_objects">Using General Framework Objects</a>.</p>